Hope College is committed to providing an educational environment free from discrimination based on sex.

 - COLLEGE EMPLOYEES/RESIDENCE LIFE STAFF

-Unless noted as confidential, all Hope College employees (faculty, staff, administrators and Residence Life student staff) are expected to report actual or suspected discrimination or harassment to appropriate officials immediately.
-In order to make informed choices, it is important to be aware of confidentiality and mandatory reporting requirements when consulting campus resources.
+All Hope College employees (faculty, staff, administrators and Residential Life student staff) are expected to report actual or suspected discrimination or harassment to appropriate officials (the Title IX Office or Campus Safety) immediately.
+A few select employees are considered "confidential resources," and they are not required to submit a report.
+This includes Counseling and Psychological Services staff, chaplains from Campus Ministries and our campus Victim Advocate.
+In order to make informed choices, it is important students are aware of these mandatory reporting requirements when consulting campus resources.

 - OFFICE OF CIVIL RIGHTS